ohmano/efwebtechtask/README.md

      Turn ON altitude update on QA test task controls and verify that the rendering is started again.

   5. Turn OFF reconnect on disconnect on QA test task controls.
-     Wait until connection is closed and wait for a second.
+     Wait until connection is closed them wait for a second.
      Verify that the connection is not estabilished again.

   6. Change to Graph presentation under the gauges and verify that the graph is displayed.